Jimmy Rushing: Career

+Death

-Rushing died June 8, 1972 at Flower Fifth Avenue Hospital in New York City, and was buried at the Maple Grove Cemetery in Kew Gardens, Queens, New York.
+Rushing died of leukemia on June 8, 1972, at Flower Fifth Avenue Hospital in New York City, and was buried at the Maple Grove Cemetery in Kew Gardens, Queens, New York.

 Until weeks before his death, he was singing on weekends at the Half Note Club in Manhattan.

-He lived in Jamaica, Queens.
+Personal life

 Rushing was married twice.
-He had two sons, Robert and William, with his second wife, Connie, to whom he was married from the 1940s until his death.
+He had two sons, Robert and William, with his second wife, Cornelia (usually known as Connie), to whom he was married from the 1940s until his death.
 Connie Rushing is credited with two compositions on his 1968 solo album Livin' the Blues.